THE CRUCIFIXION OF WHO?

 WHO DIED AT CALVARY?

-Who, we ask, is being crucified today?
+Who do we think is being crucified today?
 Who must die in us that we may have life more abundantly?
 If we are to come forth in the full image of our Lord and Savior, whose hands must be nailed to the cross?
+Of course, we know the old man of Adam must die, but there may be more than we had thought.

 There are a number of things by which men strive for perfection, but what we want to notice today is the one we hear about most often.
 It is the one where the focus is on killing oneself.
 Suicide would be an accurate way of saying it.